 The school is aware of children's mental health issues and all staff have had training on building the resilience of children.
 The school offers a strong well-being programme which includes education in e-safety, sex and relationships, drugs alcohol and tobacco education, social etiquette, tolerance and understanding, British values and other religions.
-The school has a qualified Mental Health First Aider on the staff team - and all staff receive annual training in mental health first aid and supporting children with mental health needs.
+The school has two qualified Mental Health First Aiders on the staff team - and all staff receive annual training in mental health first aid and supporting children with mental health needs.
+The school is supported by an external Mental Health Support Team from Achieving for Children.
+Our Mental Health Lead is Miss Emma Brackenridge and can be contacted on emma.brackenridge@thomsonhouseschool.org